weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 ### What is generative search?

-Generative search is a powerful technique that retrieves data to ground large language models (LLMs).
+Generative search is a powerful technique that retrieves relevant data to provide to large language models (LLMs) as context, along with the task prompt.
 It is also called retrieval augmented generation (RAG), or in-context learning in some cases.

 ### Why generative search?